 Top 5 Family Holiday Destinations in Australia

 In a country so full of opportunities to explore, it’s impossible not to find the perfect adventure to suit your family.
 From excellent surf spots and sandy beaches to the dazzling vastness of scenery, Australia’s sunny, blue skies are a joy for anyone to see.
 Are you looking for the perfect spot for your family to visit?
 If you’re heading to the Down Under, here are some of the places that are bound to be a great choice if you’re looking for a well-rounded, entertaining experience.
+Don’t forget if you are planning on visiting Australia, you will require an Australia Visa for your trip.

 As one of the hottest cities in Australia, you’ll be thankful that it’s so full of beaches and swimming spots where you can take a cooling dip.
 It’s a great choice for a family trip because not only is the weather absolutely great, but it’s also full of national parks.
 Litchfield National Park and Kakadu National Park are particularly fun for families with small children.
 In Litchfield, you can splash around under the waterfalls and enjoy the beauty of that untamed nature, and in Kakadu, you can take your children to see rock-art made by indigenous people in one of the galleries and show them plenty of funny-looking wildlife to thrill them.
 Nitmiluk National Park is another place that’s great to visit, especially if you want to try kayaking and hunting for seashells.
 Another entertaining idea is the Crocosaurus Cove — situated in Darwin’s downtown area, it’s a set of huge aquariums and pools with some of the biggest crocodiles in captivity that you can see.
 You’ll get to take pictures in front of the aquarium, and your kids are bound to love it.

 Sydney is big, it’s fast, and it’s incredibly full of diversity, so anyone can find things to enjoy.
 Since there’s quite a lot to cover you might want to have a car to get you around instead of relying on public transport.
-It’s a good idea to rent from places such as Avis Car Hire if you want a fuss-free transportation option that will give you the freedom to organise your time however you want while you visit your favourite places.
+It’s a good idea to rent from a Car Hire Company Company if you want a fuss-free transportation option that will give you the freedom to organise your time however you want while you visit your favourite places.
 Head over to the Bondi Beach if you want to learn how to surf (particularly fun if you have a teenager), or go to Taronga Zoo if you have small kids with you and want to see a lot of nice animals.
 Checking out the Sydney Opera House is a definite must, and since you’ll already be there on the Sydney Bridge, you can visit one of the numerous restaurants and have a great lunch.
 There’s also the National Maritime Museum, ferry trips to the Cockatoo Islands, and the Sydney Sea Life Aquarium.

 The capital of Australia might not be as vast and bustling as Sydney, but it’s actually a great choice for family trips.
 From Australian War Memorial to National Arboretum Playground, there are many entertainment options and the whole city is full of picnic spots, parks, playgrounds, and cinemas to enjoy.
 You can also drop by the National Science and Technology Centre also known as Questacon, which should be fun if your kid is a science wiz and wants to see some cool stuff.